vikashDevZ/kube-test/README.md

 - Service are used to access the kubernetes cluster which are outside the network

 Role on kube Proxy
-- use to configure the request incoming from the client to the destination enpoint
+- use to configure the request incoming from the client to the destination to required Pod

 Creating Service of Different type:
 - ClusterIP Service: only accessible to the user who has access to kubectl cluster.
 (Fully Private)